heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

 {% endhighlight %}
 This explicitly lists the parameters that devise will allow.

-Side note: you might be wondering to yourself if every controller must explicitly allow params why are we modifying our apication_controller instead of a devise controller.
+Side note: you might be wondering to yourself if every controller must explicitly allow params why are we modifying our application controller instead of a devise controller.
 This is because we do not have access to the devise_controller as there isn't one in our controllers folder.
-This controller is in the devise gem but if you read this line again `before_action :configure_permitted_parameters, if: :devise_controller` it makes sense that when we are calling the devise_controller in our application_controller we configure permitted paramaters for the devise_controller.
+This controller is in the devise gem but if you read this line again, `before_action :configure_permitted_parameters, if: :devise_controller` it makes sense that when we are calling the devise controller in our application controller we set the permitted parameters for the devise controller.

 Now we can save username!
 Lets display that on our navbar changing from email to username
 {% highlight erb %}